MCP Servers for Design: How Sailop Integrates with Any AI Agent

 - Agent calls

-score-diffto verify improvement - Score drops to 35 (Grade B)
+score-diffto confirm it helped - Score drops to 35 (Grade B)

 - Agent presents the result